Impact of bias and redshift-space modelling for the halo power spectrum: Testing the effective field theory of large-scale structure: Modelling: bias prescriptions and the redshift-space map

 \subsubsection{Power spectrum models}

 We use the following models to describe the redshift-space power spectrum: \begin{itemize} \item \semibold{Kaiser formula in redshift-space} \cite{Kaiser:1987qv}

 There are no counterterms.
 We consider two variants of this model.
 In both cases we use the tree-level Kaiser formula~\eqref{eq:Kaiser-formula}, but the underlying matter power spectra can vary.
 A simple choice is to use the linear power spectrum, eg. as computed by CAMB.
 This is the {\KaiserTree} model.
-Alternatively we can use a parametrized nonlinear power spectrum such as {\Halofit}.
-This produces a hybrid model that is tree-level in the redshift-space map, but incorporates nonlinear corrections in the description of clustering, We label this the {\KaiserHalo} model.
+Alternatively we can use a parametrized nonlinear power spectrum such as {\Halofit}; we use the most recent implementation due to Takahashi et al.~\cite{Takahashi:2012em}.
+This produces a hybrid model that is tree-level in the redshift-space map, but incorporates nonlinear corrections in the description of clustering.
+We label this the {\KaiserHalo} model.

 \item \semibold{One-loop standard perturbation theory in redshift space} \cite{Bernardeau:2001qr}

 This is the {\SPT} model.
 It is given by Eq.~\eqref{eq:phh} but does not include any counterterms.

 \item \semibold{One-loop effective field theory in redshift space} \cite{Perko:2016puo,Angulo:2015eqa,delaBella:2017qjy}